NormalVR/Normcore-Documentation/src/realtime/readme.md

 ![](./assets/realtime-transform.mp4)

 It's worth noting that RealtimeTransform uses ownership in a unique way.
-For more information check out the guide on [RealtimeTransform](./RealtimeTransform).
+For more information, check out the guide on [RealtimeTransform](./RealtimeTransform).

 ## Prefabs
 Any prefab can be used with Normcore as long as it has a [RealtimeView](./realtimeview) on the root of the game object.
 In our documentation, a "realtime prefab" refers to a prefab that's synchronized via the Realtime API using realtime views and realtime components.